YBTopaz8/FlowHub-MAUI/README.md

 This project is build on .NET CORE 7, .NET MAUI and LiteDB as its DataBase using iText 7 for PDF Generation.

 The Requirement to run use THIS project, you would need;
-- A Computer running Windows 10 at least.
+- A PC running Windows 10 at least.
-- An Android Device running Android 5 at least (API 21).
+- An Android Device running Android 11 at least (API 30).
 - Visual Studio 2019, 2022 or latest (It was built on VS 2022) with MAUI support.

 ## Installation